John-Hauff/smart-bird-feeder/serial-communication/UART-MSP430/README.md

 # UART for MSP430G2553 MCU
-UART code for the MCP430G2553 was developed in Code COmposer Studio (CCS).
+UART code for the MCP430G2553 was developed in Code Composer Studio (CCS).
 The entire CCS project is located here.